manuelkiessling/php-restful-subversion/README.md

 (You can of course use any text editor you like for editing this file).

-The first value, _sRepoCacheConnectionString_, is probably fine for you as it is and you don't have to change it.
+The first value, _repoCacheConnectionString_, is probably fine for you as it is and you don't have to change it.

-_sRepoLocation_ is the full URI to your Subversion repository, and _sRepoUsername_ and _sRepoPassword_ are the credentials needed to access this repository.
+_repoUri_ is the full URI to your Subversion repository, and _repoUsername_ and _repoPassword_ are the credentials needed to access this repository.
 PHPRestfulSubversion only needs read access.

-The buildCache script will stop after importing _iMaxImportsPerRun_ revisions.
+The buildCache script will stop after importing _maxImportsPerRun_ revisions.
 If started again, it will continue with the next batch of revisions.
 It's designed that way because some Subversion repositories might be really big, and it makes sense to not import the whole repository at once.